awojdyla89/Trail-Tracker/README.md

 ## Getting Started

-- When the app loads please log into Google on the top right menu.
+- When the app loads please log into Google on the top right of the menu.

 ---